midlantica/LovelyBunchOfCoconuts/content/quotes/the-rule-of-law-is-the-most-civilized-concept.md

 ---
-title: "The rule of law is the most civilized concept"
+title: 'The rule of law is the most civilized concept'
 ---

 ## "The rule of law is the most civilized concept humanity has yet devised."